Autumn Equinox is also called: Alban Elfed (Welsh), Mabon or Harvest.

 The Moon at Autumn Equinox

-Autumn Equinox World-View
+Autumn Equinox Energies

 Autumn Equinox Folk-Lore Customs and Traditions

 When crops of grains (Wheat, Barley, Oats) were harvested by hand (hand-held sickle or scythe), groups of labourers would work systematically around the field.
-Working from the outside edges, toward the centre, they cut the crop and tied it into sheaf’s (small bundles) which in turn would be stood in ‘stooks’ (bundles of sheaf’s stood together on end).
-It was believed that; as the crop was cut the ‘spirit of the crop’ moved into the remainder.
+Working from the outside edges, toward the centre, they cut the crop and tied it into sheaves (small bundles) which in turn would be stood in ‘stooks’ (bundles of sheaves stood together on end).
+It was believed that as the crop was cut the ‘spirit of the crop’ moved into the remainder.
 By the time the middle of the field was reached the spirit of the whole crop was in the last remaining sheaf.
-It was vitally important that this remaining sheaf was cut with due care and process to preserve the spirit of the crop.

 Crying the Neck